deganii/fwht-arm/README.md

 # Fast Walsh-Hadamard Transform (FWHT) lock-in amplification system for the Teensy microcontroller (MCU)

-(Source code and data for my PhD thesis project)
+This repository holds the source code and data for my PhD thesis project

-Link to my PhD thesis if you like to read insufferable academic stuff: https://dspace.mit.edu/handle/1721.1/143262
+Link to my PhD thesis if you like to read insufferable academic stuff:

+https://dspace.mit.edu/handle/1721.1/143262

 ## What is this?